 This article pertains to customers who connect to Chili Piper via Google OAuth Registered Application.
-When initializing the connect, the Google Admin will be prompted to accept the permission scope.
+The Google Admin will be prompted to accept the permission scope when initializing the connection.

 Please see the permissions and permission description below: